bluedinosaur139/CatGPT/README.md

 ![Screenshot_20240926_054541](https://github.com/user-attachments/assets/7bc1fb5f-bd2f-4381-9687-373948dbf8a7)

-This is a custom-built application developed using Electron, providing full JavaScript capabilities for seamless integration with ChatGPT.
+This is a custom-built application developed using Electron, providing full JavaScript capabilities for seamless integration with ChatGPT and KDE Plasma 6.
 Microphone dictation support is coming soon, with ongoing development planned.
 This repository will eventually evolve into a full-fledged operating system based on Arch and KDE, featuring an anime catgirl theme, with everything preconfigured for an out-of-the-box experience.

 ![catgptlogo](https://github.com/user-attachments/assets/4244f634-501f-4fee-844b-97eae884006f)